shrub719/better-learn/README.md

 1. Click Load Temporary Add-on and select `manifest.json` in the `better-learn` folder on your computer

 Unfortunately, this extension does not support Firefox's Install Add-on From File yet.

-## Usage

-Navigate to an assignment/subsection page and refresh the page.
-The extension will check off every non-video lesson automatically.